LumoSQL/lumosql/README.md

 * [the not-forking tool](https://lumosql.org/src/not-forking/),
 which is a script that needs to be downloaded and installed manually (we will be packaging it as soon as we can.)
 The instructions for not-forking are on its website.
 * [Fossil](https://fossil-scm.org/).
-Fossil is extremely backwards-compatible so any version > 2.10 can be
-  made to work.
-However it's easiest to get version 2.13 or later from your distrbution or build from source.
+As described above, you don't necessarily need Fossil.
+But Fossil is very easy to install: if you can't get version 2.13 or later from your distrbution then it is easy to build from source.
   (*Note!* Ubuntu 20.04, Debian Buster and Gentoo do not include a sufficiently modern Fossil, while NetBSD and Ubuntu 20.10 do.)
 Since you now have a development environment anyway you can [build Fossil trunk according to the official instructions](https://fossil-scm.org/home/doc/trunk/www/build.wiki) or this simpler version (tested on Ubuntu 20.04 LTS):